 The results of new measures so far have been positive, but not perfect.

 In Europe, where several lines have returned to sailing, tens of thousands of passengers have taken to sea with success.

 And despite Germany, France, and Italy all seeing recent spikes that are higher than what was seen in March during the region’s first peak, cruises in the region seem to have relatively few cases at this point.

-For instance, one ship sailing Europe — Costa Diameda — reportedly had eight cases tied to it.
+For instance, one ship sailing Europe — Costa Diadema — reportedly had eight cases tied to it.

 As well, a small ship sailing the Caribbean from Barbados (which doesn’t fall under the CDC’s rules) recently had a number of passengers test positive for the virus despite universal testing before boarding.

 Apart from that, at this point at least the new protocols seem to be doing their part.